min2ha/ukwa-site/content/target/59965/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Library: Future of UK Trade and Customs Policy

 This House of Lords Library Briefing was written ahead of the debate in the House of Lords on 5 December 2017 to take note of the future of United Kingdom trade and customs policy in the light of Her Majesty’s Government white papers 'Preparing for our Future UK Trade Policy' (Cm 9470) and 'Customs Bill: Legislating for the UK’s Future Customs' (Cm 9502).